-- Consider collecting clothing and sanitary wear if available/appropriate. - If the complainant is chewing/has chewed gum following an oral allegation this should also be collected; collect tooth brush, if relevant. - Ensure samples are stored as per the Recommendations document and are transported in a cool box.
+- Consider collecting clothing and sanitary wear if available/appropriate. - If the complainant is chewing/has chewed gum following an oral allegation this should also be collected; collect tooth brush, if relevant.
+Recover in line with local protocol. - Ensure samples are stored as per the Recommendations document and are transported in a cool box.